 FY 19 Audit Report Finding Area FY 19 Audit Report Rec.
-Number Recommendation Description Status of FY 19 Recommendations in FY 23 58 Develop a multi-year strategy to better strategically prioritize and allocate resources to address the new and continuing weaknesses identified and work towards automation, continuous monitoring, and consistent application of controls Closed 59 Enforce the agency-wide information security program across the enterprise and improve performance monitoring to ensure controls are operating as intended at all facilities.
-Repeat - Open Significant Deficiency 60 Strengthen and refine the process for communicating AmeriCorps facility-specific control deficiencies to AmeriCorps facility personnel, and coordinate remediation of the control deficiencies.
-Repeat - Open (SD) IT Security Controls 61 Strengthen and refine the process for holding system owners and information system security officers accountable for remediation of control deficiencies and ensuring that the appropriate security posture is maintained for AmeriCorps information systems.
-Repeat - Open 62 Strengthen and refine the process for holding contractors accountable for remediation of control deficiencies in AmeriCorps information systems.
-Repeat - Open 63 Implement all detailed recommendations in the FY 2019 FISMA Evaluation report.
-Specifically, they are FY 2019- Recommendations 1, 2, 4, 6, 7, 23 and 25.
+Number Recommendation Description Status of FY 19 Recommendations in FY 23 25 (26) Develop a succession plan to ensure the required expertise is available in anticipation of planned employee turnover, particularly with respect to the complex trust calculations.
+AmeriCorps needs to: a.
+Train, mentor, and work to retain qualified employees; b.
+Cross-train employees so that knowledge of the model will reside with multiple staff rather than with one person; and c.
+Implement a peer review process to carry out the necessary quality control reviews of the Trust Obligation and Liability Model and the Monthly Obligation and Liability Calculator.
+Repeat - Open 26 (58) Develop a multi-year strategy to better strategically prioritize and allocate resources to address the new and continuing weaknesses identified and work towards automation, continuous monitoring, and consistent application of controls.
+Closed Significant 27 (59) Enforce the agency-wide information security program across the enterprise and improve performance monitoring to ensure controls are operating as intended at all facilities.
+Repeat - Open Deficiency IT Security 28 (60) Strengthen and refine the process for communicating AmeriCorps facility-specific control deficiencies to AmeriCorps facility personnel, and coordinate remediation of the control deficiencies.
+Repeat - Open Controls 29 (61) Strengthen and refine the process for holding system owners and information system security officers accountable for remediation of control deficiencies and ensuring that the appropriate security posture is maintained for AmeriCorps information systems.
+Repeat - Open 30 (62) Strengthen and refine the process for holding contractors accountable for remediation of control deficiencies in AmeriCorps information systems.
 Repeat - Open